 Low birth weights are another risk associated with cerebral palsy, putting premature babies and twins (or any multiple births) at a higher risk for developing the condition.
 Your doctor is responsible for monitoring your health as well as your baby’s.
 If an undiagnosed infection is allowed to progress, or if the OB/GYN applies too much pressure with the forceps, your child may develop cerebral palsy as a result of medical malpractice.
 Because symptoms can change or progress over time, it is important that you seek out legal advice as soon as you receive a diagnosis.

-Why Plaxen & Adler, P.A. is the right choice
+Why Plaxen Adler Muncy, P.A. is the right choice

-With an impressive history of verdicts and settlements, Plaxen & Adler, P.A. has obtained verdicts or settlements that have resulted in fair life time benefits.
+With an impressive history of verdicts and settlements, Plaxen Adler Muncy, P.A. has obtained verdicts or settlements that have resulted in fair life time benefits.
 A favorable result could mean that your child’s financial needs will be taken care of for life.

 If you believe that your child’s condition could have been prevented by better medical care, complete this form for a professional review of the records relating to your pregnancy and birth.